-Complete Guide to Casino Gambling for New Zealand
+Complete Guide to Casino Gambling in New Zealand

-Gambling has been a part of New Zealand life for centuries now.
+Gambling has been a part of New Zealand life for many years now.
 While it has undergone some periods of strict regulation, today, Kiwis are legally allowed to participate in many forms of gambling as regulated by the Department of Internal Affairs.
-This includes sports gambling, horse racing, lotteries, mobile "pokies" (slot machines), and playing at online casinos based outside of New Zealand's borders.
+This includes sports gambling, horse racing, lotteries, mobile pokies (slot machines), and playing at online casinos based outside of New Zealand's borders.

 Our comprehensive guide covers everything New Zealand gamblers need to know, including: